mvaganov/thinkwithtools/curriculum.md

 In this course, you'll start with projects exploring the basics of HTML and CSS, then move into projects where AI helps you brainstorm, compare, and refine ideas.
 You'll make a webpage about yourself, design a landing page for a product that doesn't exist, build a site reviewing AI tools, write a clear "how to" wiki, design an infographic, and finish with an interactive quiz.
 Along the way, you'll learn to ask better questions, critique what AI gives you, and spot when persuasion or manipulation is at work.

 The class ends by stepping back to look at the bigger picture: the costs, tradeoffs, and ethics of our modern tech world.
-By the end, you'll have technical skills on display in a small protfolio of webpages, and a personal philosophy for how you want to use AI--so that it makes you sharper, not softer.
+By the end, you'll have technical skills on display in a small portfolio of webpages, and a personal philosophy for how you want to use AI--so that it makes you sharper, not softer.

 ---

 ## Course Structure
-The course is designed to be an 8 week course, with one-and-a-half to two hours of class meetings per week, and additional assigments outside of class meetings.
+The course is designed to be an 8 week course, with one-and-a-half to two hours of class meetings per week, and additional assignments outside of class meetings.

 This course expects each student to use their own computer (or share with a peer), including access to the internet.
 Students will be expected to use a web browser for LLM access, a chat program or other LMS for peer communication, and possibly web-based tools for editing electronic artifacts (like images).
 Their computers must have user rights to write simple text files, or use other HTML editors.

 Assignments given each week are expected to be done outside of class.
 Computers with keyboards and a mouse are recommended for the assignments.

-Students attenting the course must be 13 years old or older.
+Students attending the course must be 13 years old or older.
 Students under 18 may require special parent permission to use some LLMs.
 Some LLMs have terms of service prohibiting use by minors under the age of 18.

 Before attending class meetings, students must sign or affirm an "AI Use Pledge" that clarifies important course expectations:<ul>
 <li>I will not input personal or identifying data into public AI systems.